-Species Status (State / Federal / Other) 1 Distribution Habitat Likelihood of Occurrence in Project Area Oncorhynchus tshawytscha Chinook salmon Central Valley spring-run ESU: Juvenile Chinook salmon migrate and rear in the western and central Delta.
-Found along the margins of channels and shallow water habitats.
-Winter and spring runs favor open water areas and Present.
-Sacramento River winter-run ESU: unvegetated habitats.
-SE / FE / Central Valley fall / late-fall run ESU: SC / FSC / Spirinchus thaleichthys Longfin smelt ST / / In the Sacramento-San Joaquin estuary, rarely found upstream of Rio Vista or Medford Island.
-Adults occur seasonally as far downstream as South Bay but are concentrated in Suisun, San Pablo, and North San Francisco Bays.
+Species Status (State / Federal / Other) 1 Distribution Habitat Likelihood of Occurrence in Project Area Oncorhynchus tshawytscha Chinook salmon Central Valley spring-run ESU: Juvenile Chinook salmon migrate and rear in the western and Found along the margins of channels and shallow water Present.
+ST / FT / central Delta. habitats.
+Winter and spring runs favor open water areas and Sacramento River winter-run ESU: unvegetated habitats.
+SE / FE / Central Valley fall / late-fall run ESU: / SC / FSC / Spirinchus thaleichthys Longfin smelt ST / / In the SacSan Joaquin estuary, rarely found upstream of Rio Vista or Medford Island.
+Adults occur seasonally as far downstream as S. Bay but are concentrated in Suisun, San Pablo, and N. SF Bays.
 Most common in San Francisco estuary, preferring more saline waters, but capable of tolerating freshwater necessary for spawning.
 Assumed to be present.
-Pogonichthys macrolepido- tus Sacramento splittail SC / / Native populations are concentrated in the central and western Delta, Suisun Bay, and several of the San Pablo tributaries, particularly the Napa River, and Petaluma River.
+Pogonichthys macrolepidotus Sacramento splittail SC / / Native populations are concentrated in the central and western Delta, Suisun Bay, and several of the San Pablo tributaries, particularly the Napa River, and Petaluma River.
 Spawn on flooded terrestrial vegetation in the lower reaches of rivers and the Delta.
 Assumed to be present.
 Amphibians and Reptiles Ambystoma californiense California tiger salamander ST / FT / From Sonoma County and the Colusa-Yolo County line, south to Tulare County.
 In the Coast Range, it occurs from Santa Cruz County south to Santa Barbara County, California.
-Primary habitat is annual grass- lands, and oak woodlands, but vernal pools and stock ponds in the vicinity are crucial to breed- ing.
+Primary habitat is annual grasslands, and oak woodlands, but vernal pools and stock ponds in the vicinity are crucial to breeding.
 Unlikely.
 Known throughout Contra Costa County.
 No adults or larvae found in seasonal pools during vernal pool invertebrate surveys 2009-2011.